wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    ### Micro-SD and USB Adapter

-1. Buy a 32 or 64 GB sd chip.

-0. CAUTION: Before touching delicate electrical boards, dissipate static electricity (from just walking around) by touching grounded metal.

-0. Get an adapter if you need one (as for cameras).
+1. Buy a 32 or 64 GB SD chip along with an adapter if you need one (as for cameras).

    Some laptops require an adapter for USB.
    Be sure the adapter can read the size of chip.